6 miles - 50.16 minutes. It's getting hotter and hotter

 But at mile 21 she suddenly faded.
 I think it was that dreaded 'hitting the wall' thing that so many marathon runners experience.
 I nearly stopped, stretched my arm to her, and shouted, 'Just keep going.'
 And ran on.

 My time at the finish was 3.36.
 My best.
-I sat down in the Mall, ripped off my Nikes, drank from my water bottle, looked at the medal and fished out a packet of from my back-pack, and lit up.
+I sat down in the Mall, ripped off my Nikes, drank from my water bottle, looked at the medal and fished out a packet of John Players from my back-pack, and lit up.
 I was the happiest man in the world.
 Except that I wasn't.
 I left Emma, my beautiful running buddy, behind.
 I ran on, I didn't stop to help her.

 I feel guilty even now, three years on.
 Even though I know I couldn't have helped her.
 I tried to find her.
-But her running number was obscured on the (www.actionphotos.com) snap I got from the marathon.
+But her running number was obscured on the Action Photos (www.actionphotos.com) snap I got from the marathon.
 She wasn't on the list of official finishers, I did check all Emmas there.
 She must have dropped out.
 How horrible.
 I will never forgive myself.

 I miss Emma from my London Marathon, 2003.
 And I feel guilty about leaving her behind.